 Cerebral palsy is the most widespread physical disability in the world affecting millions of children and adults.
-Our law firm handles cerebral palsy cases and we closely track these statistics and developments in the progress of treating this condition.
-This page was last updated on October 17, 2020.
+Our law firm handles cerebral palsy cases and we closely track cerebral palsy statistics and developments in the progress of treating this condition.
+This page was last updated on January 12, 2023.

-High-quality statistical data on cerebral palsy is primarily generated by 2 government-funded health information agencies in the United States and in Europe:
+High-quality statistical data on cerebral palsy is primarily generated by 2 government-funded health information agencies in the United States and Europe:

 - Surveillance of Cerebral Palsy in Europe (SCPE): Surveillance of Cerebral Palsy in Europe (SCPE) is a collaborative organization comprised of researchers and medical professionals and funded by a handful of European countries and other charitable donors.
 SCPE maintains an informational registry for cerebral palsy cases in Europe dating back to the early 1990s and SCPE has compiled one of the most extensive CP databases in the world.